Richard Crockett, M.D.

 Speaking of HealthIs it an allergy or the common cold?February 22, 2019

-- Loratadine (Claritin), cetirizine (Zyrtec) and fexofenadine (Allegra) are all available without prescription.
+- Loratadine (Claritin), cetirizine (Zyrtec), levocetirizine (Xyzal) and fexofenadine (Allegra) all are available without prescription.

 Oral decongestants cause insomnia and elevated blood pressure for some people, and antihistamines can cause drowsiness.
 If you find that one brand of antihistamine makes you sleepy, try a different one to see if you tolerate that better.

 Older antihistamines, like diphenhydramine (Benadryl), are more likely to cause drowsiness compared to the newer antihistamines.
 Be careful about driving or working around heavy machinery if you take diphenhydramine.

 For more persistent allergy symptoms, nasal steroid sprays often are the best treatment option.
 Nasal steroid sprays block inflammation and swelling caused by airborne irritants and allergens, and prevent allergy symptoms.